W427697/Discord-/docs/writing-tests/unit-testing.md

 ## Set up the testing addon

-Write introduction here.
+Storybook's [`@storybook/testing-vue3`](https://storybook.js.org/addons/@storybook/testing-vue3/) addon is a powerful tool that simplifies the testing process by allowing you to reuse your stories inside alongside their associated mocks, dependencies, and context, saving time and ensuring consistency and accuracy in the testing process.

-Run the following command to add Storybook's testing addon to your environment:
+Run the following command to install the addon.

 <!-- prettier-ignore-start -->